rishalab/FedSimulator/README.md

 # LLM2FedLLM - Simulating LLMs in Federated Setting

 ## Description
-This repository contains the code for simulating the performance of Language Model Models (LLMs) in a federated learning setting.
-The code is designed to simulate the performance of LLMs in a federated learning setting using the FedAvg algorithm.
-The code is designed to be modular and can be easily extended to other LLMs and federation algorithms.
+This repository contains the code for simulating the fine-tuning of Language Model Models (LLMs) in a federated learning setting for Code Tasks.
+The users can configuare the model, fine-tuning technique, federated aggregation implementations for the FL simulation according to code task at hand.

 ## Setup
 ### Install dependencies